The Gig Cartel by arrangement with Intrepid Artists present

 - Mark Tremonti

-Eric Gales has rescheduled his 2020 UK tour to February 2021 and has added two extra dates at the Brighton Concorde (Feb 3) and the Dover Booking Hall (Feb 4).
+Eric Gales has rescheduled his February 2022 UK tour to March/April 2022.
 The tour follows the release of his album ‘The Bookends’ via Provogue/Mascot Label Group earlier in 2019.
 The album features collaborations with B. Slade, Doyle Bramhall II and Beth Hart.

 Special guest on all shows is the critically acclaimed British Blues rock guitarist Danny Bryant.
 Hailed as “A National Blues Treasure,” Bryant recently released his 11th studio album ‘Means of Escape’ via Jazzhaus Records to great fanfare.